Lesterpaintstheworld/terminal-velocity/characters/interactions_scripts.md

 # Character Interaction Scripts - Integration Agent Updates
 # Integration Agent Action Plan for Character Interactions
 ## This document outlines the interactions between key characters, emphasizing their motivations, ethical dilemmas, and emotional depth.
-## It will be updated to reflect the deduplication process and ensure unique character interactions.
+## This document outlines the interactions between key characters, emphasizing their motivations, ethical dilemmas, and emotional depth.
 ## Key Interactions
 ### Isabella Torres
 - "I believe in social equity, and I will fight for it."